euphonie/study-notes/Engineering Tools/Cloud/GCP/Cloud Storage/Cloud DataStore.md

 	- Key names
 - Avoid slash in kind names and custom key names
 - Avoid sensitive information in a Cloud Project ID

+- Max write rate to an entity group is 1/second
+- Avoid high read or write rates to keys that are lexicographically close
+- Gradually ramp up to traffic to new Cloud Datastore kinds of portions of the k

 **Indexes**
 - Built-in